 The three biggest foes of nature these days are climate change, pollution, and the invasion of non-native plants and animals.
 Removed from the food chain or life cycle of their natural environment, non-native species can be extraordinarily invasive and destructive.

 When you have a garden, you are already tampering with nature, attempting to control, cultivate, and convince plants to do things in un-natural ways.
 As consumers, we have access to a lot of plants that are not native to our areas and in some cases hazardous.
 It takes time to learn which plants benefit one’s garden and which ones do not.
-Native plants are great choices because they thrive without invading or requiring coddling and provide essential habitat.
+Non-invasive native plants and plants that have adapted to your growing zone are great choices because they thrive without invading or requiring coddling and provide essential habitat.

 While my new garden is still low on native plants, I’m very cautious with my plant choices, doing my homework to prevent any regretful bloopers like I did with these invasive plants when I was just starting out.

 TIP: Local extension offices and conservation authorities are excellent resources to find information on plants native to your area and invasive species to avoid.

 4. Use raised beds to escape bad soil.

 I don’t know why I resisted this one for so long.
 I wish I had a dollar for every person who suggested it.
 Raised beds solved a number of problems at my old garden.
 When I finally installed them on the sloped front yard in full sun and was able to grow vegetables for the first time.
 You only have to add enough soil and compost to fill the box, they stop erosion, they protect the plants, and nibblers like rabbits won’t jump into them if they can’t see over the top.

 Now I’m a raised bed fanatic.
 I’ve got eight of them.
 I use them for year round vegetable growing, adding lids for cold weather protection.
 You can also create a pond in a raised bed.